pierre-rouleau/pel/doc/pel-manual.rst

                                available after each prefix key.
                                PEL key binding system was designed to show nicely when which-key is used.
 It default to nil.

+pel-use-vline                  Enables the use of vline-mode.
+Must be installed
+                               ☝️  See `PEL Highlight and Whitespace Management Support`_     manually from Emacsmirror_ .

 pel-use-winner                 Enables the use and the PEL key-bindings of winner-mode.
 Nothing to
                                                                                              install.
 The